 Dungeons are likely an area where you will notice the impact of Fae Guardians the most when it buffs other players.
 It's a fun gimmick made incredibly powerful by the 9.0.5 changes.
 The damage reduction alone is plenty reason to take this covenant and enjoy the huge tank support that you'll provide.
 The more coordinated you are, the greater the cooldown reduction can be and of course the bonus mana is always nice to have on hand for challenging bosses or Prideful enemies.

-Boon of the Ascended is also flexible and useful for dungeon content.
-It shores up your weak points for Tyrannical bosses and Prideful so well at high levels that you really notice when you don't have access to it.
-Kyrian is more focused on muscle-healing via Atonement transfers for dungeons while Fae is more focused on mana returns, damage reduction and cooldown reduction for DPS to kill off foes more rapidly.
+Boon of the Ascended is also flexible and very strong for dungeon content.
+It shores up your weak points for Tyrannical bosses and difficult trash packs.
+Kyrian is more focused on muscle-healing via Atonement transfers for dungeons which helps reduce the amount of Shadow Mend you'd need to spam in dungeons.